The Definitive Guide to Video Streaming Technology in 2022

 The online video streaming setup typically looks like this:

 This setup may vary, depending on the specific tools you’re using.
+Those are the basics of how online video streaming works.

 From reviewing the video streaming setup we mentioned above, you can see that there are a lot of moving parts.
 Several different types of video streaming technology come together to create a seamless streaming experience.